thealing/PhysicsSandbox/README.md

 # Physics Sandbox

-This is an online 2D physics sandbox with custom shapes and many configurable parameters.
+An online 2D physics sandbox with custom shapes and many configurable parameters.

 Hosted at: https://themolish.netlify.app